A/N: See the end of the chapter for some info and fun facts!

 “You think he saw something in the garden?”
 Leandros asked, when he’d finished.
 “Or do you think it was a reflection in the window that he saw?”

-“I hadn’t considered that,” Roman said, tipping his head to one side and frowning.
+“I hadn’t considered that,” Roman said, tipping his head to one side.
 His long hair was down, for once.
-He looked ethereal in the low light, the warmth of the fire lovely on his skin tone.
-“That’s possible, but I don’t understand why the killer would come back to the study when they worked so hard preparing the poison.
-Sometimes it is just the obvious answer — check out the garden for me, will you?
+He looked ethereal in the low light, the warmth of the oil lamp lovely on his skin tone.
+“It’s possible, but I don’t understand why the killer would come back to the study when they worked so hard preparing a remote poison.
+Check the garden for me either way, will you?
 Just to be sure?
-If someone was down there, they might’ve left a sign.”
+If someone else was down there tonight, they might’ve left a sign.”

 “I will,” Leandros promised.
-“I’ll get you out of here, Roman.”
+“I’ll do everything I can to get you out of here, Roman.”

 Roman smiled.
-“I believe you.
+“I know you will.
 Just be careful.
-Someone in this house is dangerous —dangerous, and highly trained.”
+Someone in this house is dangerous — dangerous, and highly trained.”

-Leandros jumped like a startled cat when a soft knock came at the door behind him.
+Leandros jumped like a startled cat when someone cleared their throat behind him.

 She gave Roman another peck on the cheek before getting up and grabbing the lamp; Leandros looked away.
-He wondered, briefly, what his life might be like if he could give out affection so easily.
+He wondered, briefly, how it would feel to give out affection so easily.

 “Thank you,” Devikra said with a small, charming smile.
 “We got everything we needed.”

 The guard nodded, giving a cursory glance up and down the hallway.
-“I’m glad, because I won’t risk that again.”
+“Good to hear.
+I won’t be doing this again, you understand.”

 “Do you mind if I ask you a few questions?”
 Leandros asked.
-When the guard frowned and nodded, he continued, “You’ve been posted at the doors all evening, right?
-Has anyone come or gone in that time?”
+“You were posted at the doors all evening, right?
+Has anyone come or gone?”

 “In this storm?
 I’d like to see them try.
 Beyond the garden, the streets are all flooded.
 Nobody’s going anywhere.”